olson-sean-k/mitsein/README.md

 | `itertools` | No      | `itertools`        | Combinators from [`itertools`] for `Iterator1`.           |
 | `serde`     | No      | `serde`            | De/serialization of non-empty collections with [`serde`]. |
 | `std`       | Yes     | `std`              | Integrations with `std::io`.                              |

-Some features enable other crate and dependency features.
-For example, `std` enables `alloc` and both of these features enable similar features in optional dependencies when applicable.

 [`arrayvec`]: https://crates.io/crates/arrayvec
 [`itertools`]: https://crates.io/crates/itertools